jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

-..
-ATTENTION:: Do this only if you are using Windows_ and could not install `Windows Subsystem for Linux`_
+.. attention:: Do this only if you are using Windows_ and could not install `Windows Subsystem for Linux`_

   :ref:`Click here if you have MacOS<how to install tree on Mac OS>`